 What is EAM short for and how do you define EAM?

-Enterprise Asset Management refers to the management of an enterprise’s assets across different facilities, departments, business units and geographical areas throughout
+Enterprise Asset Management refers to the management of an enterprise’s assets across different facilities, departments, business units and geographical areas throughout each assets lifecycle.
+These assets can include plants, buildings, machines, vehicles and infrastructure.

 Who needs Enterprise Asset Management (EAM)?